acceleratedscience/openad-service-bmfm-sm/README.md

 ## About

 <!-- description -->
-This OpenAD service provides access to the **Biomedmultiview** foundation model with checkpoints for the following properties:
+This OpenAD service provides access to the **Biomed-multi-view** foundation model with checkpoints for the following properties:

 | BACE | BBBP | CLINTOX | ESOL | FREESOLV | HIV |
 | ---- | ---- | ------- | ---- | -------- | --- |